Emergency Planning Zones

 Ranchers, Food Processors, and Distributors” pamphlet is prepared

-by ADEM and distributed to the agricultural community in the 50-mile zone.
+by the Arizona Division of Emergency Management (ADEM) and distributed to the agricultural community in the 50-mile zone.

 Contamination control measures would be implemented to protect the public

 from ingesting any contaminated food or water.
-State and local government
+State and County governments

 are prepared to quickly notify and advise on what actions to take in the